If you made any changes in Pure these will be visible here soon.

 Research Interests

-My research interests include NGO accountability, NGO-community relationships, the role of language and translation in NGO development work, civil society space, and transnational advocacy networks.
+My research interests include NGO accountability, NGO-community relationships, the role of language and translation in NGO development work, pracademia and civil society space.
 I have published widely in a variety of formats on these issues, including monographs, journal articles and commissioned policy papers.

-I am currently engaged in a major AHRC-funded project led by Professor Tamsin Bradley (Portsmouth) in partnership with University College London, and the NGOs Plan International and Likikiri Collective.
+I am co-Investigator for a major AHRC-funded project led by Professor Tamsin Bradley (Portsmouth) in partnership with University College London, and the NGOs Plan International and Likikiri Collective.
 The project, titled Tackling violence against women and girls in times of conflict: responding to youth voices from South Sudan, aims to deliver evidence-based programme recommendations for NGOs serving displaced young women and girls in South Sudan and the border areas of Uganda.

 I support the civil society research community through my coordination of the British International Studies Working Group on NGOs and Civil Society, a global network of practitioners and leading/emerging scholars.

-I am committed to research that delivers beneficial impact for the organisations that I work with.
-I am a member of the Independent Review Panel for Accountable Now, the global membership network that works with civil society organisations on improving their accountability practices.
+I am also a member of the Independent Review Panel for Accountable Now, the global membership network that works with civil society organisations on improving their accountability practices.
 I have been consulted by various NGOs for my expert advice, including Tearfund, World Vision and Transparency International.
 In addition, I have served for several years as a Trustee of Amnesty International UK, and as a member of the International Issues Sub-Committee.

 I am an experienced PhD supervisor, and have steered several students to successful completion of their doctoral research.
 I welcome proposals from PhD candidates on civil society topics, particularly those that investigate NGO relationships with local partners and communities.